 CHAPEL HILL, NC – The North Carolina High School Athletic Association (NCHSAA) is pleased to announce the eight-member group that will join the NCHSAA Hall of Fame in the Class of 2020.
 This year’s class includes individuals who made tremendous impacts on their communities through coaching and athletic administration.
 This year’s class is the 34th to join the Hall of Fame, which is dedicated to honoring those who “have done the most for high school athletics in North Carolina” throughout their careers.

 The Class of 2020 is Donald Clark from Snow Hill, Barbara Foxx from Sanford, Henry Jones from Cherryville, Norvell Lee from Goldsboro, Fred McDaniel from Wade, Ron Parson from Reidsville, David Rothwell from Statesville, and Milt Sherman from Greenville.

 The class was formally introduced at an Introduction and Luncheon on Wednesday, October 9, 2019, at the NCHSAA offices in Chapel Hill.
-The Formal Induction Ceremony and Banquet for the Class of 2020 will be held on Saturday, April 24, 2021, at the Embassy Suites in Cary.
-This event is SOLD OUT.
+The Formal Induction Ceremony and Banquet for the Class of 2020 was held on Saturday, April 24, 2021, at the Embassy Suites in Cary.

 Donald Clark | Snow Hill, NC